Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Conclusions and outlook

-As regards experimental realizations of the Shastry-Sutherland lattice, the field of quantum materials is currently witnessing the arrival of several new candidates whose magnetic lattices are based on rare-earth ions of Ce$^{3+}$\cite{Ma-2024}, Pr$^{3+}$\cite{Li-2024}, Yb$^{3+}$\cite{Pula-2024}, and Er$^{3+}$\cite{Brassington-2024}.
+With regard to experimental realizations of the Shastry-Sutherland lattice, the field of quantum materials is currently witnessing the arrival of several new candidates whose magnetic lattices are based on rare-earth ions of Ce$^{3+}$\cite{Ma-2024}, Pr$^{3+}$\cite{Li-2024}, Yb$^{3+}$\cite{Pula-2024}, and Er$^{3+}$\cite{Brassington-2024}.
 Some of these compounds offer tantalizing evidence of nonmagnetic behaviors at low temperatures and could thus potentially host exotic QSL phases, including in the presence of magnetic fields.
-Recent works~\cite{Duan-2024,Liu-2024_the} have shown that these spin-orbit coupled systems are effectively described by generalized XYZ models.
-In particular, Pr$_2$Ga$_2$BeO$_7$ has been argued to be described by a XXZ model to a first approximation~\cite{Li-2024}.
-In light of thermodynamic measurements observing a $T^{2}$ dependence of the specific heat, a finite $\kappa_{0}/T$ (and an associated $T$-linear term in the specific heat) from a residual density of states ascribed to disorder, and gapless inelastic neutron spectra, the likely scenario is that of a QSL being realized.
+Recent works~\cite{Duan-2024,Liu-2024_the} have shown that these spin-orbit-coupled systems are effectively described by generalized XYZ models.
+In particular, Pr$_2$Ga$_2$BeO$_7$ has been argued to be described by an XXZ model to a first approximation~\cite{Li-2024}.
+In light of thermodynamic measurements observing a $T^{2}$ dependence of the specific heat, a finite $\kappa_{0}/T$ (and an associated $T$-linear term in the specific heat) from a residual density of states ascribed to disorder, and gapless inelastic neutron spectra, the likely scenario is that of a gapless QSL being realized.
 Indeed, it has been speculated~\cite{Li-2024} that a $d$-wave pairing $\mathbb{Z}_{2}$ QSL would be consistent with these experimental findings.
-Our $\mathbb{Z}_{2}$ QSL Z3000 is, in fact, a $d$-wave pairing state, and we believe that it would likely be stable to the introduction of XXZ anisotropy (similar to the kagome U(1) QSL, which is stable to XXZ anisotropy in the Hamiltonian~\cite{Hu-2015}).
-Therefore, our work potentially sheds light on the precise microscopic character of the suspected QSL phase in Pr$_2$Ga$_2$BeO$_7$ as well.
-From symmetry considerations alone, a Dzyaloshinskii-Moriya interaction is also allowed~\cite{Romhanyi-2011,Chen-2020} and likely plays an important role in modeling the behavior of Shastry-Sutherland materials.
-Hence, to expand the applicability of our approach to these spin-orbit coupled rare-earth systems, one has to extend the \textit{Ans\"atze} described herein by incorporating triplet amplitudes and evaluating their energetic competitiveness for the relevant anisotropic models~\cite{Yang-2019_ssm}.
-Finally, QSL behavior has also been observed in a magnetic field, e.g., in Yb$_2$Be$_2$GeO$_7$~\cite{Pula-2024}, so it would be important to determine the stability of the proposed $\mathbb{Z}_{2}$ Dirac QSL in a magnetic field, along the lines of the analysis performed for the kagome U(1) Dirac QSL in Ref.~\onlinecite{Ran-2009}.
+Our $\mathbb{Z}_{2}$ QSL Z3000 is, in fact, a $d$-wave pairing state, and evidence from our Keldysh pf-FRG calculations indicates that it persists upon the introduction of XXZ anisotropy (similar to the kagome U(1) QSL, which is stable to XXZ anisotropy in the Hamiltonian~\cite{Hu-2015}).
+Furthermore, our $\mathcal{S}({\bf q},\omega)$ obtained by Keldysh pf-FRG for the XXZ model description of Pr$_2$Ga$_2$BeO$_7$ reproduce all the principal features of the neutron scattering profile.
+Therefore, our work sheds light on the precise microscopic character of the suspected QSL phase in Pr$_2$Ga$_2$BeO$_7$ as well.
+The methodological development we present together with the dynamical spin structure factors of candidate quantum spin liquids on the Shastry-Sutherland lattice will serve as a valuable guide to identifying the nature of spin liquids in a variety of candidate QSL materials which are currently being investigated experimentally.